Ballarat East

 Population growth drivers in Ballarat East are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The estimated population of the suburb of Ballarat East is around 6,207 as of February 2026.
-This figure reflects an increase of 270 people since the 2021 Census, which reported a population of 5,937.
-The change is inferred from AreaSearch's estimation of the resident population at 5,929 in June 2024 and an additional 162 validated new addresses since the Census date.
-This results in a population density ratio of 1,038 persons per square kilometer.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Ballarat East as of Feb 2026 is around 6,207.
+This reflects an increase of 270 people since the 2021 Census, which reported a population of 5,937.
+The change was inferred from AreaSearch's resident population estimate of 5,929 following examination of the latest ERP data release by the ABS in June 2024 and an additional 162 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,038 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 Frequently Asked Questions - Population